 At the end of the initial lease agreement, if the tenants wish to stay on they can choose to stay on a month to month basis under the same terms and conditions of the expired lease.
 The tenants are not obligated to renew for another year.
 On a month to month tenancy the tenants must still give 60 days written notice when they decide to move out.
 However, when the landlord is giving notice to the tenants the notice period will depend on the reason to terminate.

-I have given tenancy for one year and if I do not wish to renew the tenancy for the next term, can I give them an advance 60 days notice in writing that tenancy contract is fulfilled and Landlord not renewing it?
+I have a fixed-term tenancy for one year.
+If I do not wish to renew the tenancy for the next term, can I give the tenant 60 days’ advance notice in writing that tenancy contract is fulfilled and landlord not renewing it?

-When there is a lease in place, the landlord can only terminate at the end of the lease if the landlord has a valid reason to terminate the tenancy such as the landlord requires the unit for his own personal use.
-If this is not the case, the tenant could continue the tenancy even after the lease expires, it automatically goes on a month to month basis under the same terms and conditions of the expired lease.
+When there is a lease in place, the landlord can only terminate at the end of the lease if the landlord has a valid reason to terminate the tenancy such as the landlord requires possession of the unit for his own personal use, etc.

-I am looking to rent out my condo and I’m having a hard time finding a standard rental/lease agreement to get my new tenants to sign.
+I am planning to rent out my condo and am having a hard time finding a standard rental/lease agreement to get my new tenants to sign.
 Can you direct me to a website that would offer one?